juju/amulet/README.md

 # Core functionality

-This section is deigned to outline the core functions of Amulet.
+This section is designed to outline the core functions of Amulet.
 Again, please refer to the developer documentation for an exhaustive list of functions and methods.

 ## amulet.deployer